CMSDAS/b2g-long-exercise/_episodes/02-introduction.md

 <img src="../fig/bstarFeynman.png" alt="bstarFeynman" style="width:100px">

-In upcoming episodes we will ivestigate in detail the topology of our signal, as well as possible background standard model (SM) processes that we must model and estimate their expected rates for our search.
+In upcoming episodes we will investigate in detail the topology of our signal, as well as possible background standard model (SM) processes that we must model and estimate their expected rates for our search.

 *Would be nice to include more high-level info here*

-{% include links.md %}